fweilun/CryptoPredictor/readme.md

+run `pip install -r requirements.txt` to install all dependencies

 # How to Create a signal
 The name of signal file, cfg file and class should be the same. ex.